deeptools/HiCExplorer/docs/content/tools/hicPlotMatrix.rst

 .. image:: ../../images/hicPlotMatrix.png

-This plot shows contacts of a Hi-C matrix that was merged to a 25 kb bin size using :doc:`hicMergeMatrixBins`.
-Alternatively, chromosomes can be plotted separately.
+This plot shows all contacts of a Hi-C matrix.
+Its bins were merged into 25 kb bins using :doc:`hicMergeMatrixBins`.
+Alternatively, chromosomes can be plotted
+separately:

 .. image:: ../../images/hicPlotMatrix_perChromosome.png